Conditional exemption for experimental drone delivery of vaccines

-New Delhi, May 8 (IANS) The Centre is providing conditional exemption for experimental drone flights for vaccine delivery as part of its endeavour to enhance the scope of drone usage in the country and assist the fight against Covid-19 pandemic, said an official statement.
+New Delhi: The Centre is providing conditional exemption for experimental drone flights for vaccine delivery as part of its endeavour to enhance the scope of drone usage in the country and assist the fight against Covid-19 pandemic, said an official statement.

 The Ministry of Civil Aviation and Directorate General of Civil Aviation have granted conditional exemption to the government of Telangana for conducting experimental Beyond Visual Line of Sight (BVLOS) drone flights for delivery of vaccines.
 Exemption has been granted from Unmanned Aircraft System (UAS) Rules, 2021.